suqqawa/first_hacking_tool/README.md

 program for scaning port/ports on certan IP network

 <h2> WHAT IS IT?</h2>
-basic programm for searching opened or closed ports on IP network
+basic programm for searching opened or closed ports on IP networks
 <hr>
 <h2>recuirements</h2>
 pip install termcolors